-This approach offers the opportunity for proponents using the language of 'GeoRegions' to explore various alternative options for geotourism development, including a strong focus on the establishment of geotrails between sites of geological merit as interpretive sites, including robust geoheritage sites, some of which may already have been established as geological 'monuments' or recognised in state or national geoheritage registers.
+It is therefore strongly recommended that geopark proponents, using the mechanism of 'GeoRegions', explore various alternative options for geotourism development, including a strong focus on the establishment of geotrails between sites of geological merit as interpretive sites, including robust geoheritage sites, some of which may already have been established as geological 'monuments' or recognised in state or national geoheritage registers.
 As a first step, a full audit of natural and cultural heritage attributes in the region as well as early discussions with state/territory based Geological Surveys, Planning and Environment agencies, and any other state/territory government agencies responsible for land and resource management is recommended.

-There are only three major geotourism projects with aspirations as potential geoparks being developed in Australia within the GeoRegion framework at present - Ku-ring-gai and Glen Innes Highlands in NSW, and Murchison in Western Australia.
+There are currently only three major geotourism projects with aspirations as potential future geoparks being developed in Australia within GeoRegions at present - Ku-ring-gai and Glen Innes Highlands in NSW, and areas (yet to be identified) within the Murchison GeoRegion in Western Australia.